particle-iot/docs/src/content/hardware/power/power-supply-guide.md

 ## PMIC (bq24195) guide

+### Enabling or disabling charging

+To enable or disable charging, use [SystemPowerFeature::DISABLE_CHARGING](/reference/device-os/api/power-manager/systempowerfeature/#systempowerfeature).
+This is typically done if:

+- You are manually controlling charging, for example based on an external temperature sensor
+- You are using a non-rechargeable battery
+- You are powering the device from a power supply connected to the Li+ pin instead of VIN

+Additionally, charging can be automatically controlled by Device OS if not disabled using SystemPowerFeature:

+- If no battery is detected, charging is disabled to avoid the CHRG LED flickering constantly
+- For devices with a battery temperature sensor (3-pin LiPo on the PM-BAT, including the Muon and M.2 breakout board), charging can be disabled when out of temperature range

 ### Charge current

 The charge current is limited by the charge current limit set in software, as well as the input current limit, described in the following section.